Matrix Means and a Novel High-Dimensional Shrinkage Phenomenon: Problem Setup

 provided that $n > p$ (so that the $W_i$ are invertible almost surely).
-While the harmonic mean is also inconsistent as an estimator for $\Sigma$, we will show that its operator-norm bias is, under certain conditions, is smaller than the arithmetic mean.
+In past work \citep{Lod19}, the first author analyzed the behavior of the harmonic mean of a collection of independent Wishart random matrices in the regime $p/n \to \gamma\in(0,1)$.
+While the harmonic mean is also inconsistent as an estimator for $\Sigma$, we will see below that its operator-norm bias is, under certain conditions, smaller than that of the arithmetic mean seen above.